Why are Indoor Bikes So Expensive?

 Using Peloton as an example, its target market is 35 to 65 years olds with little or no time for the gym and earning over $50,000 a year.
 They’re pursuing a customer base that’s more affluent and it’s a strategy that’s clearly working so far.
 Whilst it’s unlikely they’ll ever release a budget bike option, Peloton recently did reduce the price of its basic package and it dropped the price of the app for anyone without one of its bikes.

-Spin Bikes for Convenience
+Bikes for Convenience

-And to those of us who use at-home spin bikes regularly, the next generation of technology offers a flexible way of working out in real-time against others but from the comfort of the home.
+And to those of us who use at-home bikes regularly, the next generation of technology offers a flexible way of working out in real-time against others but from the comfort of the home.
 It’s about competing against other people under the supervision and encouragement of an instructor, racing up the leaderboard and engaging with a community.
-Indoor cycling can be dull if you’re used to the atmosphere of a spin class.
+Indoor cycling can be dull if you’re used to the atmosphere of an indoor cycling class.
 Exercising in isolation can be mitigated with technology whether it’s being part of a live-stream or using an LCD screen to watch Netflix but extras like this will come at an additional cost.
-You may find that having purchased the spin bike you then have to pay a monthly subscription for an app to access live-classes.
+You may find that having purchased the bike you then have to pay a monthly subscription for an app to access live-classes.

 Expense is always going to be relative.
-For some people, spending $500 or £500 on a spin bike is expensive but others won’t think anything of spending thousands.
-It’s important to consider what you want from your spin bike before buying.
+For some people, spending $500 or £500 on a bike is expensive but others won’t think anything of spending thousands.
+It’s important to consider what you want from your bike before buying.
 You may not need all the additional features or you might find that the social and competitive edge of some of the more premium brands works for you.